AndyObtiva/glimmer/README.markdown

 # ...
 ```

+If you data-bind any layout data properties, when they change, the shell containing their widget re-packs its children (calls `#pack` method automatically) to ensure proper relayout of all widgets.

 **NOTE**: Layout data must never be reused between widgets.
 Always specify or clone again for every widget.

 This is a great guide for learning more about SWT layouts: